Current Students

 When you are ready to return to school the following semester, you will need to file an application for readmission at your home college (check the readmissions deadline dates on the college websites).

-CUNY BA generally allows students to take a one semester Leaves of Absence; if you have special circumstances, please discuss them with your CUNY BA advisor and we will work with you.
+CUNY BA generally allows students to take a one semester Leave of Absence; if you have special circumstances, please discuss them with your CUNY BA advisor and we will work with you.

 Current CUNY students have access to unofficial student transcripts for each campus that they attended in CUNYfirst.
 These are typically acceptable to use for applications that ask for an unofficial or student copy of a transcript.
 Current CUNY BA students and alumni who graduated in June 2018 or later have access their unofficial CUNY BA transcripts in CUNYfirst.
 Students should use these records to track how many credits they have or what their GPA is in the program and consult with their academic advisor when they have questions.